utdk/utdk_profile/themes/custom/speedway/README.md

 Important elements of local development for introducing changes in the Speedway theme:

 - Need the latest development snapshot of `utdk_profile` to make sure that preprocess functions, templates, etc., provided by `utdk_profile` are present in your codebase for use with `speedway`
-- Need the latest development snapshot of `forty_acres` to be able to visually compare it as a baseline to changes in `speedway`
 - Need realistic demo content for testing.

 The easiest setup that provides the above is to develop from the `speedway-nightly` site, which pulls in the latest development snapshots nightly, and sets the active theme to `speedway` for you.